Stylback/home-server/README.md

 Up until this point we have only been able to access our server while on the same local network.
 To be able to access it remotely we have the following choices:

 - Use a VPN tunnel access our local network remotely
-- Connect to our public facing IP-adress and access our server through port-forwarding
+- Connect to our public facing IP-address and access our server through port-forwarding
 - Connect to a custom domain and access our server through port-forwarding

-A custom domain makes it very easy to access multiple services as we can use subdomains (_www.service1.domain.com, www.service2.domain.com, www.service3.domain.com etc._), it also makes the process of using Dynamic DNS easier.
+A custom domain makes it very easy to access multiple services as we can use subdomains (_blog.domain.tld, server.domain.tld etc._), it also makes the process of using Dynamic DNS easier.

 To get a custom domain you will ned to purchase it from a domain registrar.
-There are many domain registrars but I've gone with [Njalla](https://njal.la/) due to their great track record, amazing privacy policy and hilarious [DMCA responses](https://njal.la/blog/dhlsucks/).
-Their pricing is somewhat higher than their competitors and you might consider something like [namecheap](https://www.namecheap.com/) if it is a dealbreaker.
+There are many domain registrars but I've gone with [Njalla](https://njal.la/) due to their great track record, amazing privacy policy and [DMCA responses](https://njal.la/blog/dhlsucks/).
+Their pricing is somewhat higher than their competitors and you might consider something like [namecheap](https://www.namecheap.com/) if you're looking for a cheaper alternative.

 ### Part 2: Configure Dynamic DNS
-Our custom domain can point to a static IP-adress, it's easy to set up and is good for testing that services have been deployed correctly.
-The danger however is what happens if our IP-adress were to change; our domain would no longer point to our service and it would become inaccessible!
-To avoid this we will utilize [ddns-updater](https://github.com/qdm12/ddns-updater), which is a dynamic DNS service that will regularly check our IP-address and convey any changes to our domain registrar.
+We want our domain to point to our routers IP-address, this address (_called a dynamic IP-address_) will change over and we will need to take this into account.
+To solve this we will utilize [ddns-updater](https://github.com/qdm12/ddns-updater), which is a dynamic DNS service that will regularly check our IP-address and convey any changes to our Njalla.

-In your domain registrar, add a new DNS-record with Type: "Dynamic" and a name.
-If you've choosen Njalla, you will also get a key that you will need to update the record.
+To get started, log into Njalla (_or your registrar of choice_) and add a new DNS record to your domain.
+This new record should be __DYNAMIC__ (_not A or AAAA_) and be named __*__, this will create a dynamic __wildcard__ domain.
+Njalla will provide you with a key that we need to update the IP-address of the DNS record, if you're using another registrar they might have other ways of conveying changes.

 To get started with ddns-updater we will pull it from docker using: